Furman University

-Furman University is a private liberal arts university in Greenville, South Carolina.
-Founded in 1826 and named for the clergyman Richard Furman, Furman University is the oldest private institution of higher learning in South Carolina.
+Furman University is a private university in Greenville, South Carolina, United States.
+Founded in 1826 and named after Baptist pastor Richard Furman, the liberal arts university is the oldest private institution of higher learning in South Carolina.
 It became a secular university in 1992, while keeping Christo et Doctrinae (For Christ and Learning) as its motto.
-It enrolls approximately 2,700 undergraduate students and 200 graduate students, representing 46 states and 53 foreign countries, on its 750 acre campus.
+As of Fall 2021, it enrolls approximately 2,300 undergraduate students and 150 graduate students on its 750 acre campus.

 History

 Beginnings (19th century)

 Furman Academy and Theological Institution was established by the South Carolina Baptist Convention and incorporated in December 1825 in Edgefield.
 With 10 students, it held its first classes January 15, 1828; although another source says it opened in January 1827.
-Through 1850, average enrollment was 10 students, and it constantly tottered on the edge of insolvency.
+Through 1850, average enrollment was 10 students, and it was at constant risk of insolvency.
 From 1829 to 1834, it operated in the High Hills of the Santee (now Stateburg, South Carolina).
 Furman closed from 1834 to 1837.
 When the school reopened, at the urging of the Reverend Jonathan Davis, chairman of the Board of Agents, the school moved to his native Fairfield County, near Winnsboro.

 In 1850, the state legislature chartered Furman University.
 It was not until 1851 that South Carolina Baptists were able to raise the necessary funds for the removal of the school to Greenville, South Carolina.

 The university closed from 1861 to 1866, when "most students and several faculty members enlisted in the Confederate forces."

 The Furman Institution Faculty Residence serves as a visible reminder of the early history of Furman University and its brief establishment in Fairfield County.